surifirstpin/biplus_documentation/docs/DataRun.md

   ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/657b29d2f18b269f2964e8150a3670df8db7869c/images/group_aggregate.png)
 ## Format based on Logic

-Using Bi+ you can add different logic
+Using Bi+ you can add different logic's individually as explained below:

 ## Row Grouping

 Using Bi+ you can group the rows of the fields by selection **group** options from the drop down.